skip to content

 From 2009, GRAINE set as its goal to reach self sufficiency within 5 years at the end of 2014.

 Grameen America is a microfinance organization established in 2008 whose mission is to help alleviate poverty through entrepreneurship by providing loans, savings programs, credit establishment, and other services to the working poor, especially women, in the United States.
 Grameen America is built upon the success of the Grameen Bank of Bangladesh, founded by Professor Muhammad Yunus, joint winners of the 2006 Nobel Peace Prize.
 Grameen America provides loans at reasonable rates enabling borrowers to avoid predatory lenders whose extremely high interest rates deny the working poor the full benefits of their labor.
-Whole Planet Foundation partners with Grameen America in Queens, New York City, Omaha, Nebraska and Indianapolis, Indiana, with plans to support future branches in Oakland, California.
+Whole Planet Foundation partners with Grameen America in Omaha, Nebraska, Indianapolis, Indiana, Oakland & Los Angeles, California, Charlotte, North Carolina and 3 projects in New York City with plans to support future branches in Austin, Texas and Detroit, Michigan.

 Grameen Aval Colombia was established as a nonprofit organization in May 2010 and developed as a Social Business whose vision is to make a change and eradicate poverty in our borrowers and their families by providing micro loans at minimum interest rates, offering access for people who can’t succeed in the traditional financial system.
 Grameen Aval Colombia began its operation with 12 women members and disbursed USD $2,719.
 It has reached 2,980 members in 4 branches and disbursed USD $90,8385 among them.
 Microloans are used for income-generating activities to improve existing business.

 Grameen Aval Colombia supports the community and uses the methodology of the Grameen Bank - collateral free microcredit.